jonathangmurphy/jonathangmurphy.github.io/README.md

+I author scientific research articles as Jonathan G. Murphy.
 Welcome to my personal website where you can become familiar with my work.
 <br>
 <br>
 # Bio